 Photographers - Ffordes camera shop is only a few miles away!

-The cabin is surrounded by fields and woodland which can be explored although bracken does make wandering through the woods a challenge in the summer!
+The cabin is surrounded by fields and woodland which can be explored although bracken does make wandering through the woods a challenge in the summer, and do check for ticks!
 Many birds reside in the woods and hedgerows: listen out for the horrible screeching calls of the jays and the far more melodic call of the yellowhammer.

-In the summer the woods are home to a number of warblers including blackcap, willow warbler and chiffchaff; swallows and house martins swoop over the garden and fields.
+In the summer the woods are home to a number of warblers including blackcap, willow warbler, whitethroat and chiffchaff; swallows and house martins swoop over the garden and fields and you'll hear cuckoos calling.
 Wrens are everywhere and there are great spotted woodpeckers, treecreepers and goldcrest.

 In autumn huge numbers of pink-footed geese return for the winter months.
-Hundreds, sometimes thousands land in the fields making the most incredible noise.
+Hundreds, sometimes thousands, land in the fields making the most incredible noise.
 All year round look up and you may see red kites and buzzards.
 The woods come alive at night when the nocturnal animals come out to play.
-Badgers, pine marten, roe deer, fox and tawny owl are all in the local area but rarely seen except on trail cameras.
+Badgers, pine marten, roe deer, fox and tawny owl are all in the local area but rarely seen except on trail cameras - there is an opportunity to photograph the badgers in the garden though, please ask for details.
 Check out host, Karen Miller's youtube channel to see what happens whilst the world sleeps!

-The garden is home to a huge variety of birds - you are very likely to see goldfinch, greenfinch, chaffinch, siskin, blue tits, great tits, coal tits and long-tailed tits, robins, dunnocks, house sparrows, tree sparrows, blackbirds, carrion crows, great spotted woodpeckers, starlings, wrens, tree creepers...
+The garden is home to a huge variety of birds - depending on the time of year you are very likely to see goldfinch, greenfinch, chaffinch, siskin, blue tits, great tits, coal tits and long-tailed tits, robins, dunnocks, house sparrows, tree sparrows, blackbirds, carrion crows, great spotted woodpeckers, starlings, wrens, tree creepers...
 We've also had yellowhammer, reed bunting, stonechat, pied wagtail, grey wagtail, heron, field fare, brambling and red poll.
-There are at least three red squirrels who visit the garden almost everyday - Ella, Louis and Dizzy.
-Keep your eye out for them bouncing across the lawn to cache nuts.
+There are feeders behind the cabin.

 It's only a 15 minute walk down to the Beauly Firth, a well known site for waders and, in the summer, osprey.
 In the summer the sunsets over the Firth are truly stunning.
 It's a beautiful place to sit and watch the world go by.